josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 Even when the performer is white, he is *mimicking* what it means to be a coloniser.
 He enacts power through belittlement because that is the only grammar of emotion patriarchy has left him.

-*It’s striking, looking back, how often I’ve watched white men imitate the emotional postures of colonial authority as though they were birthright reflexes—how easily cruelty masquerades as confidence when the culture has taught you that command is the only safe form of feeling.*
+*It’s striking, looking back, how often I’ve watched white men imitate the emotional postures of colonial authority, as though they were birthright reflexes; how easily cruelty masquerades as confidence when the culture has taught you that command is the only safe form of feeling.*

 This is why the projection always looks so rehearsed: it is.
 Racism functions as choreography, passed from generation to generation like a folk dance—each step justified as “tradition,” each flourish disguising incapacity for vulnerability.